 The deadline to submit an application for a Northwest FCS Customer Scholarship is March 1 each year.
-Check back in the fall for the next scholarship application cycle.
+Apply Now

 Applicants must be a son or daughter of a current Northwest FCS customer; OR a son or daughter of an employee of a current Northwest FCS customer (the customer or business name must be on the application in order to be considered).

 Grandchildren of Northwest FCS customers or customer employees are not eligible.
 Children or grandchildren of Northwest FCS employees or board members are not eligible.